Skip to content

 3. SignedBudgetAuthorization signature and constraints are valid

-If verification passes, the backend signals the physical charging station to begin.
+If verification passes, the backend signals the physical charging station to begin and forwards the SBA to the Trust Gateway for settlement.

 T+30s — Energy Delivery Begins